-For the three months ended December 31, 2023, and 2022, legacy and other business revenue accounts for the remaining 8 % and 6 %, respectively, of total revenue and includes streaming services, subscription content services, and hardware delivery, as described below:
+For the six months ended March 31, 2024, and 2023, legacy and other business revenue accounts for the remaining 9% and 8%, respectively, of total revenue and includes streaming services, subscription content services, and hardware delivery, as described below:

-- o Delivery of streaming services including content encoding and hosting.
+- Delivery of streaming services including content encoding and hosting.
 We recognize revenue over the term of the service based on bandwidth usage.
-Revenue from streaming services is insignificant. - o Delivery of subscription content services in customized formats.
-We recognize revenue straight-line over the term of the service. - o Delivery of hardware for ongoing subscription content delivery through software.
+Revenue from streaming services is insignificant. - Delivery of subscription content services in customized formats.
+We recognize revenue straight-line over the term of the service. - Delivery of hardware for ongoing subscription content delivery through software.
 We recognize revenue at the point of hardware delivery.
 Revenue from hardware sales is insignificant.